The Data Table is a control which allows you to add dynamic table to your forms.

 Here you can find properties specifically related to the Dropdown type columns.

-Add a list of options to the Items property.
-Each option should be on a new line.
+Add a list of options to the Options property:

 Defines whether a user is allowed to select a single option or multiple options from the drop-down list: